Startle response: Reflexes

 There are many various reflexes that can occur simultaneously during a startle response.
 The fastest reflex recorded in humans happens within the masseter muscle or jaw muscle.
 The reflex was measured by electromyography which records the electrical activity during movement of the muscles.
-This also showed the latency response or the delay between the stimulus and the response recorded was found to be about 14 milliseconds.
+This also showed the response latency, or the delay between the stimulus and the response recorded, was found to be about 14 milliseconds.
 The blink of the eye which is the reflex of the orbicularis oculi muscle was found to have a latency of about 20 to 40 milliseconds.
 Out of larger body parts, the head is quickest in a movement latency in a range from 60 to 120 milliseconds.
 The neck then moves almost simultaneously with a latency of 75 to 121 milliseconds.
 Next, the shoulder jerks at 100 to 121 milliseconds along with the arms at 125 to 195 milliseconds.
-Lastly the legs responds with a latency of 145 to 395 milliseconds.
+Lastly the legs respond with a latency of 145 to 395 milliseconds.
 This type of cascading response correlates to how the synapses travel from the brain and down the spinal cord to activate each motor neuron.